 Chicago's regional specializations should be supported to better enable them to compete nationally and internationally.
 Since each industry faces unique challenges, opportunities for innovation will vary by sector.
 Using a sector or cluster-based approach to innovation will help identify shared research, collaboration, and implementation needs.
 An implementation strategy that focuses on specific strategic industries will help build our regional specializations and support long term job growth and regional prosperity.
-Some examples of clusters of particular importance, both now and in the future, are those of freight/logistics, green energy/technology, and biomed/biotech.
+Some examples of clusters of particular importance are freight/logistics, advanced manufacturing, and biomed/biotech.
+The developing cluster of green energy/technology businesses and institutions is also likely to be fundamental to long term economic growth.
 Additional sectors should also be targeted to identify specific actions for implementation.

 Organizing the region strategically around clusters can help target investment decisions (such as training and infrastructure) and reduce duplication of effort.
-While the region does not necessarily require a single overall "innovation leader", the presence of a lead organization or group for each cluster will help coordinate efforts, act as a clearinghouse for information, and form coalitions to apply for and receive external funding.
-The Illinois Clean Tech Trust, led by the Chicagoland Chamber of Commerce, is an example of this type of coordination.
+While the region does not necessarily require a single overall "innovation leader," the presence of a lead organization or group for each cluster will help coordinate efforts, act as a clearinghouse for information, and form coalitions to apply for and receive external funding.
+The Illinois Clean Energy Trust, established by several key area investors and facilitated by the Chicagoland Chamber of Commerce, is an example of this type of coordination.
 This group aims to accelerate the development and increase the number of clean tech jobs and companies in the region.
 This type of leadership should be supported and it can potentially serve as a model for other efforts around industry clusters.
 It should be stressed that these types of efforts should not revolve around "picking winners" or specific firms to attract.
-Rather, the efforts should focus on how to make the region's successful clusters grow and prosper in the 21st century and enable the region be proactive in terms of funding and other opportunities.
+Rather, the efforts should focus on how to make the region's successful clusters grow and prosper in the 21st Century and enable the region to be proactive in terms of funding and other opportunities.

-Lastly, environmentally responsible and sustainable business practices and industrial operations, and the "green jobs" that result-- will be an integral part of successful business in the future.
+Lastly, environmentally responsible and sustainable business practices and industrial operations, and the "green jobs" that result - will be an integral part of successful business in the future.
 These are areas where innovations are occurring rapidly and where new solutions are very marketable.
 Solutions may include highly visible efforts like building wind turbines, or they may mean continuing business as usual but with more environmentally sensitive production processes.
 Changing to meet green business practice standards may be difficult; providing training information on how to make these changes may be an important role for the public sector and other organizations.
 It will be very important to publicize the practices of different green innovations across industries to give credit to early adopters and to provide ideas about how to become green for other businesses in the region.